sartography/SpiffWorkflow/doc/bpmn/custom_task_spec.rst

 .. note::

     We have not instantiated our converter class.
-When we call :code:`configure_workflow_spec_converter` with a configuration (which is essentially a list of classes, split up into sections for organization purposes), *it* instantiates the classes for us, using the same `registry` for every class.
+When we call :code:`configure_workflow_spec_converter` with a configuration (which is essentially a list of classes, split up into sections for organizational purposes), *it* instantiates the classes for us, using the same `registry` for every class.
 At the end of the configuration if returns this registry, which now knows about all of the classes that will be used for SpiffWorkflow specifications.
 It is possible to pass a separately created :code:`DictionaryConverter` preconfigured with other converters; in that case, it will be used as the base `registry`, to which specification conversions will be added.

-Because we've built up the `registry` in such a way, we can make use of the `registry.convert` and `registry.restore` methods rather than figuring out how to serialize them, though we didn't need to `restore` anything since the default method works fine.
+Because we've built up the `registry` in such a way, we can make use of the :code:`registry.convert` and :code:`registry.restore` methods rather than figuring out how to serialize them.
+We can use these methods on any objects that SpiffWorkflow knows about.

 See :doc:`advanced` for more information about the serializer.